electricitymaps/electricitymaps-contrib-rewrite/README.md

 We would love your feedback on how to improve the contribution experience, please feel free to fill out this [form](https://forms.gle/VRWvEFwhtnhpzPVX8)

+## Contributions workflow

+If you wonder what happens to your contributions, check out this workflow of contributions review and acceptance.

+[Add workflow here]

+We would love your feedback on how to improve the contribution experience, please feel free to fill out this [form](https://forms.gle/VRWvEFwhtnhpzPVX8)

 ## License

 Electricity Maps is licensed under GNU-AGPLv3.
 Find our license [here](https://github.com/electricitymaps/electricitymaps-contrib/blob/master/LICENSE.md)